stcorp/muninn/README.rst

   2. Create a configuration file describing the archive.
   3. Run muninn-prepare to initialize the archive for use.

-When using the PostgreSQL backend, you need to create a PostGIS enabled database that muninn can use to store product properties.
+When using the PostgreSQL database backend, you need to create a PostGIS enabled database that muninn can use to store product properties.
 Multiple archives can share the same database, as long as they use a different schema name.

 Depending on your PostgreSQL installation, creating a database could be as simple as: ::